-Every year, we ask the American public to identify what actions companies should take to be more just and to prioritize the issues that matter to them most when it comes to just business behavior.
-Those issues become the foundation by which we annually evaluate and track companies.
-This analysis powers everything we do to incentivize corporate change – from the Rankings of America’s Most JUST Companies and ongoing thematic analysis to products like the JUST Exchange-Traded Fund (ETF).
+Every year, we ask the American public to identify what behaviors matter to them most when it comes to just business behavior.
+Those Issues become the foundation by which we track, analyze, and incentivize corporate behavior change through our Rankings of America’s Most JUST Companies, ongoing program initiatives, and investor products like the JUST Exchange-Traded Fund (ETF).

 To produce the annual Rankings of America’s Most JUST Companies, our methodology follows a four-step process:

-- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, as well as their relative importance or weight.
+- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, and their relative importance (or weight).

 - Company Evaluation: In as fair, unbiased, and rigorous a way as possible, JUST Capital develops metrics and collects data on how companies in the Russell 1000 Index – the largest, publicly traded U.S. companies – perform across these issues.
 These data are used in developing each company’s score and rank.

-- Company Data Review: After JUST Capital collects the data for each of the companies in the Russell 1000 universe, companies are given the opportunity to review the data and submit suggestions for revisions to the data before company scores and ranks are determined.
+- Company Data Review: After JUST Capital collects the data for each of the Russell 1000 companies we rank, companies are given the opportunity to review their data and submit suggestions for revisions to the data before company scores and ranks are determined.

-- Rankings: As a final step, JUST Capital develops a ranking model that leverages our survey research and company evaluations to score and finally rank companies from the Russell 1000 Index.
-We generate an overall ranking of companies in the Russell 1000 universe as well as industry-level rankings so that companies can be compared to their peers.
+- Rankings: As a final step, JUST Capital develops a ranking model, utilizing the Issue weights from our Max-Diff survey results as well as evaluations of corporate performance, to score and finally rank companies from the Russell 1000 Index.
+We generate an overall ranking of Russell 1000 companies as well as industry-level ranking so that companies can be compared to their peers.

 JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys.
-Since 2015, we have surveyed over 110,000 Americans – representative of the adult U.S. population – adding more than 17,000 respondents in 2020 alone.
+Since 2015, we have surveyed more than 150,000 Americans – representative of the U.S. adult population – adding more than 30,000 respondents in 2021 alone.

-Our survey research begins with focus groups that are conducted each year across the country to get detailed, unfiltered input from Americans of all backgrounds on what business behaviors should look like at just companies.
+Our survey research begins with focus groups that are conducted each year across the country to collect detailed, unfiltered input from Americans of all backgrounds on what just business behavior looks like.
 The findings from the focus groups are used to inform quantitative surveys that confirm the importance and relevance of these business behaviors and activities.
-The surveys use a Max-Diff discrete choice modeling technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose that Issue as most important.
+Our main survey uses a Max-Diff discrete choice modeling technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose that Issue as most important.

-This year, our qualitative and quantitative survey research yielded 19 business behaviors, or Issues, and their relative importance to the American public.
-The 19 Issues are grouped into five Stakeholders, or overarching topic areas.
-In order of importance to the American public, thIs year’s Stakeholders and their related Issues are:
+This year, our qualitative focus groups and quantitative survey research identified 20 business behaviors, or Issues, and their relative importance to the American public.
+We assign each Issue to the stakeholder – either Workers, Customers, Communities, the Environment, or Shareholders & Governance – it most impacts.
+In order of importance to the American public, this year’s Stakeholders and their related Issues are:

-The Issues identified by the American public form the basis for JUST Capital’s evaluation of companies.
-As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance for each of our 19 Issues.
+The Issues identified by the American public form the basis for JUST Capital’s evaluation of the companies we rank.
+As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance for each of our 20 Issues.

-As a second step in JUST Capital’s evaluation of companies, our analysts determine appropriate Data Points that can be used to calculate the Metrics on company performance.
-These Data Points are highly granular and each year, analysts collect them from a variety of reliable sources.
-This year, JUST Capital collected 339 Data Points to calculate the Metrics on companies’ just behaviors.
+As a second step in JUST Capital’s evaluation of companies, our analysts determine appropriate Data Points that can be used to measure the Metrics on company performance.

 Company Data Review

 Once the Data Points have been collected, JUST Capital provides each ranked company with an opportunity to review its data and submit suggestions for revisions.
-Over the course of four weeks, representatives from each of the companies we rank are invited to review their data on the JUST Capital Corporate Portal, a secure, web-based comment platform.
+Over the course of five weeks, representatives from each of the companies we ranked were invited to review their data on the JUST Capital Corporate Portal, a secure, web-based comment platform.
 JUST Capital analysts assess each suggestion submitted by the companies to ensure that all data are accurate, relevant, and consistent with our metrics and methodology and are publicly disclosed.

-The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company in our universe.
+The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company we evaluate.

-In addition to producing an ordinal rank of each company in our universe, JUST Capital also generates an industry-specific rank.
+In addition to producing an ordinal rank of each company, JUST Capital also generates an industry-specific rank.
 A company’s industry-specific rank is obtained by comparing a company’s overall rank to other companies within its industry.
 Companies with a higher cross-industry rank are ranked higher in the industry-specific rankings.